Generalized Mahler measures of Laurent polynomials: Proof of Theorem

-\begin{proof}[\textbf{Proof of Lemma \ref{lemeq}}] In order to prove the statement, it is enough to show that $a_{n, a, b} = a_{n, 1, 1}$ for all $n.$ The above construction of the coefficients and the integral expression of these terms in \cite{RV1} yield that The equality $\left[Q(ax', by')^n\right]_0 = \left[Q(x', y')^n\right]_0$ follows from the fact that the constant term gathers the terms with degree $0,$ which are invariant under the multiplications of $x$ and $y$ by $a$ and $b,$ respectively.
-This concludes the proof. \end{proof}
+We now claim that, for $|r| > R_{a, b, 1, 1},$ In order to prove our claim, it is enough to show that $a_{n, a, b} = a_{n, 1, 1}$ for all $n.$ The above construction of the coefficients and the integral expression of these terms in \cite{RV1} yield that The equality $\left[Q(ax', by')^n\right]_0 = \left[Q(x', y')^n\right]_0$ follows from the fact that the constant term gathers the terms with degree $0,$ which are invariant under the multiplications of $x$ and $y$ by $a$ and $b,$ respectively.
+This concludes the proof.

 Due to the above identity, we can denote the coefficients as $a_n:= a_{n, a, b} = a_{n, 1, 1}$ for the rest of the argument.
 From the definition of $\tilde{\m}_{a, b},$ it follows that where we include the region $r \in (-\infty, 0] \cap \{|r| > R_{a, b, 1, 1}\}$ by continuity.
 We need to show that $\frac{d\tilde{\m}_{a, b}}{dr}$ is in fact holomorphic in $|r| > R_{a, b, 1, 1}.$